holmstead/pands-weekly-tasks/README.md

 6. `squareroot.py`

-   this program reads in a positive float and give the approximate square root.
+   this program reads in a positive float and give the approximate square root using the Newton–Raphson method.

+7. `es.py`

+   this program reads in a textfile (given as an arguement) and counts the number of instances of the letter E.

 ## References